Yes, I supposedly write "Christian Fiction."

 (Also, John McClane is a Catholic action hero.
 So there.)

-There's John C. Wright's Somewhither (My review / Book 1 link).
+There's John C. Wright's Somewhither (My review).
 Where it looks like standard epic fantasy … until you realize that the entire premise is that “The multiverse can only happen if the Source of Creation is involved”... so alternate universes happen only because of miracles (X universe is where Y miracle didn't happen).
 Sure, our hero is relatively sinless, but wow is he not flawless.
 It's a coming of age story … with monsters, swords, magic, armies of darkness, and an X-Men SWAT team.
 It's awesome.
 And it's John C Wright, so you can probably get college lectures off of his casual one-liners.

 Keep in mind that the Upstream Christian fiction section includes L Jagi Lamplighter's Rachel Griffin Series (My review / General link).
 The series only hints at Jesus and monotheism, but God is inescapable, even in a world where He's been erased from memory.
 It's about as Christian as Narnia, and about as much of a Rorschach test.
 Seriously, it has Aslan as a running character, only with some of the serial numbers filed off.